 Health Reimbursement Arrangements, better known as HRAs, are an important piece of the consumer driven healthcare market.
 The employer-funded account is one arm of healthcare consumerism which enables individuals to take better control of their personal medical decisions.
 Here are the pros and cons of this benefit account.
+In this article, we’ll take a look at HRA pros and cons.

 Pros for Employers Offering HRAs